octo-technology/OpenTezos/docs/blockchain-basics/introduction.md

 The blocks of data are cryptographically chained with [Cipher Block Chaining (CBC)](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_block_chaining_(CBC)) principle from 1976, meaning that chains of blocks are that old.

-From there, countless reflections on ethics, research on technologies, and of course cryptography have taken place: Mails traceability and privacy in 1981, Elliptic Curve Cryptography in 1985 (used for _Public Key Cryptography_ in most blockchains), PGP in 1991 (developed for privacy providing authentication and encryption), etc. Even "smart contracts" were first conceptualized by Nick Szabo in 1997.
+From there, countless reflections and research on ethics in technologies, and of course cryptography have taken place: Email traceability, and privacy in 1981, Elliptic Curve Cryptography in 1985 (used for _Public Key Cryptography_ in most blockchains), PGP in 1991 (developed for privacy providing authentication and encryption), etc. Even "smart contracts" were first conceptualized by Nick Szabo in 1997.

 In 2001, the _Bittorent_ client provided more support to the peer-to-peer networks experimental research.
 An essential opening towards more decentralization.

-Finally, before the bankruptcy of Lehman Brothers and the global financial crisis in 2008, Hal Finney (1956-2014), who had developed on PGP, released his "Reusable Proof-of-Work" in 2004.
-Later, he became one of the first person to exchange Bitcoins with Satoshi Nakamoto.
+Finally, before the bankruptcy of Lehman Brothers and the global financial crisis in 2008, Hal Finney (1956-2014), who had developed PGP, released his "Reusable Proof-of-Work" in 2004.
+Later-on, he became one of the first person to exchange Bitcoins with Satoshi Nakamoto.

 ### The 2nd generation of blockchains
 Following the success of Bitcoin, many forked its code and started creating new blockchains with differentiating new features or capabilities.